-Thus if you are 24 years of age and living in an apartment complex with three other people in an urban area and you are a person of modest income, your chances for crime and/or violent victimization are going to be much higher than a 50 year old living in a single family house with one additional person in a rural area.
+Summary: If you are 24 years of age and living in an apartment complex with three other people in an urban area and you are a person of modest income, your chances for crime and/or violent victimization are going to be much higher than a 50-year-old living in a single family house with one additional person in a rural area.

-But, if you are 24 years of age and living in an apartment complex in an urban area and you are a person of modest income who is going to college and only associates with trusted friends and works part-time and engages in limited socializing in high crime areas, your chance for violent victimization is going to be much lower than a 50 year old living in a single family house in a rural area who spends his life in a bar.
+But, if you are 24 years of age and living in an apartment complex in an urban area and you are a person of modest income who is going to college, and only associates with trusted friends and works part-time, and engages in limited socializing in high crime areas, your chance for violent victimization is going to be much lower than a 50-year-old living in a single family house in a rural area who spends his life in a bar after a separation.